vinzlercodes/DSCI_601/README.md

 * pickle ( 0.7.5)
 * scikit-learn (0.23.1)
 * natural language tool kit (3.5)
+* keras (2.4.0)

 ## Dataset

-The dataset for the project is curated towards the identification of refactoring labels for a given SATD/Non-SATD statement.
-The main columns of the data are the ‘Class’ and the ‘Text’ columns containing the refactoring labels and the refactoring needing comments, respectively.
-We will be working with 4 unique refactoring label clases.
-The dataset of 4009 rows with a unique instance of comments for each corresponding label.
-Hence, we have 2 learnable parameters to account for.
+The data has been collected by the combined effort of 2 open-source tools, SATDBailiff and RefactoringMiner.
+The SATD-Bailiff program detects SATDs from method comments based on a machine learning model, then tracks the SATDs' span (from their occurrence to resolution).
+RefactoringMiner, is a Java library/API that detects refactorings applied to a Java project.The main columns of the data are the ‘resolution’, 'v1\_comment', 'v2\_comment' and 'refactoring\_type' columns containing the end result of the refactoring, the comment before refactoring, the comment after refactoring and the refactoring method itself, respectively.
+We will be working with 10 unique refactoring label classes.
+The data set of 14156 rows with a unique instance of comments for each corresponding label.
+.

 * The frequency of each class occuring: